sjsafranek/dev_project_09082021/README.md

 in a single page and used [D3](https://d3js.org/) to generate and pie chart to show an the status values "at a glance" described in Requirement-1.
 I felt this would be appropriate because of the search/filter functionality for Requirement-2.
-By tying these features together, it allowed the UI to provide feed back to the user on the items being viewed as filters are applied.
+By tying these features together, it allowed the UI to provide feed back to the user as filters are applied.